 The Hadeda Ibis has a distinctively loud, penetrating and recognisable haa-haa-haa-de-dah call that is often heard when the birds are flying or when startled, hence the name, Hadeda.
-Those living in Africa describe the sound as very irritating; particularly at 4am in the morning!
-If you have been away, however, upon your return to Africa you will find it is a sound that you have missed terribly.
+This distinctive call punctuates the beginning of African days, making every dawn a special symphony.

 Where can I hear this sound?
 You can hear their distinctive calls in places like South Africa, Zimbabwe, and Kenya, particularly near water bodies and grasslands.